mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 Similarly, as the process unfold the faciliator may see learners repeatedly run into the same obstacle and not be able to see the anchor points available to them.
 Perhaps even catching onto snags or other debris, false anchor points.

-The job of the designer is then then  to identify the mud in teh water, to stay in the shelter water.
+The job of the designer is then then  to identify the mud in teh water, to stay in the sheltered water of a harbour.
+The harbour metaphor is like walled garden.

+Many design decisions were made for this purpose in the first phase of the design.
+For example, using an online code playground instead of a local broswer and code editing tool, hiding away the html and css files in the use of the code playground , pulling up the key variables of the movement mechanics to the top of the js file.

+The process is not just technical.

 This my be done by
 - defining or reducing the use use of specialised terminology  or